capraconsulting/submit/README.md

 # What is this?

+Originally forked from the submission system used at [JavaZone](https://github.com/javaBin/submit)

-This is an application that lets speakers submit talks to JavaZone.
+This is an application that lets speakers submit talks to CapraCon.

-Integrates with [Sleepingpill](https://github.com/javaBin/sleepingPillCore) which stores the talks.
+Integrates with [Sleepingpill](https://github.com/capraconsukting/sleepingPillCore) which stores the talks.

 # Getting started